-Physician and cardiologist, Dr Arnagretta Hunter is the ACT Chair of Doctors for the Environment Australia (DEA) and is also a member of the Climate and Health Alliance (CAHA).
+Physician and cardiologist, Dr Arnagretta Hunter is a member of the Climate and Health Alliance (CAHA).

 With a research interest in health consequences of climate change, her clinical work focuses on patient-centred care and preventative medicine, with an interest in social and environmental determinants of health.

 Raised in Melbourne, she completed a BA(Hons) in political science before embarking on medicine at the University of Sydney.
 She works as a consultant physician and cardiologist in both public and private settings.

 She is a Clinical Senior Lecturer at the Australian National University where she is also a member of the Climate Change Institute and is a Human Futures Fellow.